ihonen/portfolio/README.md

 I never finished this project because halfway through I realized there are better alternatives and it would be a waste of time to continue.
 I think it is worth mentioning nonetheless.
-The logger was extremely fast, by the way (~1,000,000 formatted log entries per second on my quite mediocre laptop).
+The logger is extremely fast, by the way (~1,000,000 formatted log entries per second on my somewhat mediocre laptop).

 **Tools and technologies involved:**
 - C programming language (C99)